GesielLopes/serasa/README.md

 ------------
 ## 📕 Using the project

+1. Download the train.csv file in https://www.kaggle.com/competitions/new-york-city-taxi-fare-prediction/data and save it in the data folder
-1. Create buckets RAW and REFINED in minio
+2. Create buckets RAW and REFINED in minio
-2. Execute workflow in airflow
+3. Execute dag in airflow
-3. Access teh API
+4. Access the API

 ------------
 ## 📕 Using the api